aridoza/foundational-java/Concurrency/concurrency2.md

 To get the result of a Future, call its `get()` method, which blocks until there is something _to get_!

-When you call `ExecutorService.submit()` method, it returns a `Future`.
+When you call the `ExecutorService.submit()` method, it returns a `Future`.

 ### Scheduled Executor

 An important flavor of ExecutorService is the _scheduled executor_.
 This calls its job repeatedly at fixed intervals.

-Let's say we created a job that checks for files on an FTP server, and when files are there, it processes them.
-Let's say our requirement is to check every 1 minute.
+Let's say we created a job that checks for files on an FTP server; when files are there, it processes them.
+Let's say our requirement is to check every single minute.

 We could write that job like this: